Israel’s democracy is at a crossroads as its top court debates a law limiting its power. Here’s what to know | KRDO

 Israel’s democracy is at a crossroads as its top court debates a law limiting its power.
 Here’s what to know

-The court is hearing arguments for and against the first part of Netanyahu’s judicial overhaul plan to pass parliament – a law that restricts the court’s ability to nullify government actions it deems “unreasonable.”
+The court heard arguments for and against the first part of Netanyahu’s judicial overhaul plan to pass parliament – a law that restricts the court’s ability to nullify government actions it deems “unreasonable.”

 Beyond the legal questions surrounding the law and the justices ruling on their own powers remains the question of whether Netanyahu’s government would even abide by a court ruling – possibly months away if it comes – striking down the law.
 That would set Israel up for an unprecedented judicial and political crisis.